 Have you been feeling the need to conduct some digital decluttering and wonder how you might remain more focused on what is truly important instead of feeling distracted by too much noise?
 Many people, entrepreneurs included, need to break the habit of checking their notifications and phone all throughout the day.
-If you carefully apply the following tips, you will find yourself more relaxed and interested in real life, simply because you’re making a break from the electronic rat race.
+If you carefully apply the following tips, you will find yourself better able to break the notification distraction habit, simply because you’re making a break from the electronic rat race.

 1. Stick to a schedule.